 Sambal is such a staple sauce in Indonesia, with plenty of different assortments depend on the region.
 Another variety of sambals from Western Sumatra (a.k.a Minang) is balado.
 As I grew up with balado, this one was always on my dining table, at least every three to five times a week when I was in my homecountry.

 Most Indonesians know how to make balado.
-Basic balado ingredients are shallots, chilies, tomato, salt, raw sugar, and lime.
+Basic balado ingredients are shallots, chilies, tomato, salt, and lime.
 Some people might add terasi (dried shrimp paste), lemongrass, galangal and kaffir lime leaves.
 My version has been adapted by enhancing with terasi (dried shrimp paste), kaffir lime leaves and calamansi.

 In the first version, I used king mackerel fish (Indonesian: ikan tenggiri), Asian eggplant and petai (known also as sator).
 However, back then, I didn’t relish petai’s aroma, somehow I do miss petai’s aroma in the balado.

 Moreover, the second version came with green asparagus, the vegetable is not common in Indonesia; for, asparagus itself is native to Europe, northern Africa, and western Asia.
 Let say this version is Indonesian Fusion cuisine.

 6 shallots (you will need more than 6, if you use smaller size shallots, since here, the shallots are bigger than in Indonesia)

 2 kaffir lime leaves

 4 cherry tomatoes (Indonesian: tomat rampai/tomat sambal), halved

 1. Marinate fish with calamansi and seasalt for 15 minutes.

 2. Meanwhile, at 400F, bake eggplant cut with a small amount of oil for 15 minutes or until soft, but not mushy.
 Set aside.